paigeweber13/fine-hardware-visualization/DEVELOPMENT_LOG.md

   - [x] mention that if you don't do `make install` make sure to run `make perfgroups`
   - [x] mention in the documentation to check out a specific tag (v5.1.1)
-  - [ ] how to add different architectures
   - [ ] using likwid-perfctr cli to explore counters
   - [ ] "interpreting results": mention what saturation is and how values are calculated
     - saturation: observed performance / expected maximum from benchmark
 - [ ] change error to warning on vectorization ratio
 - [ ] tell people to use `benchmark.sh | tee benchmark-output.log`
 - [x] cache sizes in `benchmark.sh` are hard-coded.
 Try to get them automatically (likwid-topology | grep ...)
 - [ ] re-enable RAM on BroadwellEP
+- [ ] demo on real-world app
+- [ ] automate benchmark

 ## Accomplishments:
+- dramatically improved benchmark
+- unfortunately, likwid does seem to have a 50/50 split of whether it uses UOPS_DISPATCHED* or UOPS_EXECUTED*.... what's worse, skylake has DISPATCHED but not EXECUTED and broadwell has EXECUTED but not DISPATCHED
+  - this will have to be handled on a per-architecture basis
+  - remember to include documentation on adding an architecture

 ## Would be nice, but lower priority
 - demo on a real-world application